khangich/machine-learning-interview/README.md

 ## Intro
 * Problem: Preparing for ML engineer interview can take a lot of time to cover a range of technical areas i.e big data, ML fundamentals, deep learning fundamentals, Leetcode etc. I have only one goal: to save your time.
 I've been helping around 50 people to prepare for MLE interviews.
 Now I want to do it at a scale.

-* Solution: provide a **minimum** set of focus areas which covers all interview questions.
+* Solution: provide a **minimum** set of focus areas which cover all interview questions.
 I have interviewed for a lot of big companies (FAAG, MS, SnapChat, StitchFix, Intuit etc).
 I can not share specific interview questions due to NDA.

 ## How to prepare for the interview?
 1. Before you prepare for the interiview, you can read [common questions](faqs.md).
-2. If you have never learnt ML, you should first go through the coursera machine leanring course by Andrew Ng (or similar online courses).
+2. If you have never learnt ML, you should first go through the coursera machine learning course by Andrew Ng (or similar online courses).
 3. What should I study?
 Use the [study guide](README.md) as a collection of focus areas.
 4. Am I ready for interview?
 Use [readyness tests](ready.md) to see if you're ready for an interview.
 5. How do I prepare for ML system design?
 Use [ML usecase](design.md) to practice actual ML system design usecases.